-Also, prohibited by this Policy is knowingly making a false accusation of discrimination, sexual harassment or retaliation, or interfering with the investigation into such conduct by, for example, pressuring, goading, or encouraging false denials or covering up such conduct.
+Also prohibited by this Policy is knowingly making a false accusation of discrimination, sexual harassment or retaliation, or interfering with the investigation into such conduct by, for example, pressuring, goading, or encouraging false denials or covering up such conduct.

 VI.
-Duties and Responsibilities
+Duties/Responsibilities

+- a.
 In each school, the Principal is responsible for receiving complaints/reports of violations of this Policy at the school level.
 The Superintendent is responsible for receiving complaints/reports of violations by a Principal or a Deputy Superintendent.
 The Chair of the School Committee is responsible for receiving complaints/reports of violations by the Superintendent.
 Any other person designated by the Principal, Superintendent, or School Committee Chair to receive complaints/reports shall forward them to the person responsible for receiving them under this paragraph.
-A Coordinator identified in Section VII below will be consulted regarding next steps consistent with this Policy and applicable law.

-PSB staff, independent contractors and school volunteers who witness or become aware of discrimination, sexual harassment and/or retaliation shall immediately report such conduct to their direct superior.
-If the reporting party does not feel comfortable reporting to their direct superior, they may report it to the Superintendent.
-All allegations of Sexual Harassment shall be reported to the Title IX Coordinator.

-Each member of the school community is responsible for cooperating with the PSB's investigation of reports or complaints of violations of this Policy and with the PSB's efforts to prevent, respond effectively to, and eliminate any such conduct.

-The Superintendent is responsible for:

-- developing procedures to implement this Policy, which shall be consistent with legal requirements and PSB Policy and procedures, including, but not limited to, the Bullying Prevention Policy and procedures, the Student Discipline Policy, and applicable collective bargaining agreements. - Otherwise developing guidelines to effectively implement this Policy and comply with applicable law, which may include guidelines regarding: - publication of this Policy and Notices of Rights to the entire school community in an age appropriate manner and in the languages most prevalent within the school community, including in School Handbooks, and - in-service training; and - student training.
+A Coordinator identified in Section VII below will be consulted regarding next steps consistent with this Policy and applicable law. - b.
+PSB staff, independent contractors and school volunteers who witness or become aware of discrimination, sexual harassment and/or retaliation shall immediately report such conduct to the Principal/Superintendent/School Committee. - c.
+Each member of the school community is responsible for cooperating with the PSB's investigation of reports or complaints of violations of this Policy and with the PSB's efforts to prevent, respond effectively to, and eliminate any such conduct. - d.
+The Superintendent is responsible for: - developing procedures to implement this Policy, which shall be consistent with legal requirements and PSB Policy and procedures, including, but not limited to, the Bullying Prevention Policy and procedures, the Student Discipline Policy, and applicable collective bargaining agreements. - Otherwise developing guidelines to effectively implement this Policy and comply with applicable law, which may include guidelines regarding: - i. publication of this Policy and Notices of Rights to the entire school community in an age appropriate manner and in the languages most prevalent within the school community, including in School Handbooks, and - ii. in-service training; and - iii. student training.

 VII.
-Policy Coordinators / Notice of Rights
+Policy Coordinators/Notice of Rights